by Justin Sherman and Ryan Sherman

 This phenomenon is well-summarized by Florian Tramèr, PhD student in Computer Science at Stanford University.
 “The amazing thing about privacy-preserving machine learning is that there need not be a fundamental tension between privacy and utility,” he told us.
 “In principle, privacy constraints (e.g., the learned model should not leak any of my individual data) can act as strong regularizers and thus benefit generalization.”

-Research advances in this area, as Tramèr hinted, could positively impact a company’s profits by diminishing or eliminating tensions between privacy and utility.
+Research advances in this area, as Tramèr hinted, could positively impact a company’s profits by diminishing or eliminating fundamental tensions between privacy and utility.
 But there should also be benefits for society at large: improved privacy tools “will allow for innovation in fields that previously were too sensitive (or too tied up with red tape) to address,” says Andrew Trask, leader of OpenMined and PhD student at the University of Oxford. “[This] will undoubtedly lead to progress on challenging social problems.”

 Those using machine learning in data-sensitive environments — often working on challenging social problems like medical diagnostics — could certainly benefit from advancements in privacy-centric artificial intelligence.

 Older techniques that strove for privacy-centric AI yielded mixed results, such as attempts to “anonymize” training data generated from users.
 “When Netflix posted 10 million movie rankings by 50,000 unnamed customers, UT-Austin researchers ‘outed’ some movie watchers by mapping the data to publicly available IMBD data,” recounts Bob Sullivan, a veteran journalist and advisor to Ethical Tech.
-“A decade earlier, AOL released ‘anonymized’ search queries, only to have The New York Times cross-reference the data with phone book listings.
+“Earlier, AOL released ‘anonymized’ search queries, only to have The New York Times cross-reference the data with phone book listings.
 There are better ways to scrub data, but there are also better ways to unmask it, too.”

 While anonymization may still be a shaky “solution” at best, there are thankfully several alternatives which hold promise for the construction of privacy-centric AI: integrating encryption with machine learning; implementing differential privacy with machine learning; and using trusted hardware to train AI algorithms.